johann2/luminance-rs/docs/design/luminance-1.0.md

 resources to be available, done or in use too.

-When [luminance] was imagined, it was using *OpenGL 3.3* in mind (even older and younger versions in the [Haskell version]).
+When [luminance] was imagined, it was using *OpenGL 3.3* in mind (even older and younger versions in the [Haskell version], ranging from 2.0 to 4.5).
 Within such a graphics API, resources need to be available (bound) while some other resources are performing some work.
 For instance, in order to render, you need a shader and a framebuffer to be bound.
 But you might also imagine that you will want to use several shaders (to perform several kind of renders) into the same framebuffer.
-The other way around is also
-possible: you might want to render with the same shader into several, different framebuffers.
+The other way around is also possible: you might want to render with the same shader into several, different framebuffers.

 In [luminance], the control-flow of your code is used as a dependency graph.
-Because a typical code AST has scopes, scopes are used to naturally implement a scoped resource handling.
-What it means is that when you start using a framebuffer, you are given an object that will live until the framebuffer’s use lives, creating a virtual scope for you to play with one or several shaders.
+Because a typical code AST has scopes, scopes are used to naturally implement scoped resource handling.
+What it means is that when you start using a framebuffer, you are given an object that will live until you don’t actually need it anymore, creating a virtual scope for you to play with one or several shaders.

 You typically have this hierarchy of scopes: